BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 This C++ library provides also the status __IDLE__; it means that the node is ready to start.

-The result of a node is propagated back to the parent, that will decide which child should be ticked next or will return a result to its own parent.
+The result of a node is propagated back to its parent, that will decide which child should be ticked next or will return a result to its own parent.

 ## Types of nodes